 The Importance of the Math Domain

-Math domain of the ASVAB consists primarily of ASVAB algebra.
-"Use of symbols and variables to solve problems" is the definition of algebra.
-The scores in the two subtests are used for the calculation of the AFQT score and the math domain scores comprise 50% of the AFQT scores.
+Math domain of the ASVAB consists primarily of algebra; which is defined as the "use of symbols and variables to solve problems."
+The scores in the two subtests are used for the calculation of the AFQT score and the math domain score comprises of 50% of the AFQT scores.
 The AFQT or the Armed Forces Qualification Test score is the score that is used for the selection of the potential candidates for the U.S. Armed Forces.
-Further, these scores are utilized for the allotment of various military jobs..
+Further, these scores are utilized for the allotment of various military jobs.

-- High School Math- ASVAB algebra includes questions on solving equations, positive and negative numbers and algebraic expressions.
-All the questions in the ASVAB algebra pertain to the high school level mathematics.
-Therefore, it is very important that high school math is refreshed thoroughly.
+- High School Math- The algebra portion of the ASVAB includes questions on solving equations, positive and negative numbers and algebraic expressions.
+All the questions that you will find here pertain to the high school level mathematics.
+Therefore, it is very important that high school math is revisited thoroughly.

 - Math Formulae- All the math formulae have to be thoroughly studied.
 Furthermore, the candidates need to understand how to apply these formulae in solving the math problems asked in the test.

-Math is a very important ASVAB domain.
-The candidates need to get a good score in the math subtests to get enlisted in the U.S. Military services and the only solution to getting a good score in the two math subtests is to work out as many ASVAB algebra problems as possible.
+Math is a very important part of the ASVAB.
+Candidates need to get a good score in it to get enlisted in the U.S. Armed Forces and the only solution to getting a good score in the two math subtests is to work out as many algebra-based problems as possible.
 At the same time, it is essential that the candidates do not fear mathematics and practice well to get enlisted in the U.S. Armed Forces.